 Tham Kra Sae (Kra Sae Cave)

-Tham Kra Sae is the famous and dangerous point in Kanchanaburi located in Saiyok district.
+Tham Kra Sae is a famous and dangerous point in Kanchanaburi located in Saiyok district.
 This small cave is tucked into towering cliffs near the site of a former prisoner of war camp along the infamous Thai-Burma Death Railway.
 Visitors arriving by car can walk along the sleeper track and visit the Buddha statue enshrined in Kra Sae Cave.
-There is a restaurant and souvenir shop catering to tourists in the area of the train station.
+There are restaurants and souvenir shop catering to tourists in the area of the train station.